onflow/FlowYieldVaults/EMULATOR_SWAP_FIX.md

 ## Root Cause

 The transaction file `cadence/transactions/connectors/univ3-swap-connector.cdc` was missing the required `factoryAddress` parameter when initializing the `UniswapV3SwapConnectors.Swapper`.

+This parameter is required by the Swapper to query pool information (reserves, liquidity, tick data) before executing swaps.

 ### Code Issue